Country Living in a Cariboo Valley

 By Annie

 It won’t be long until I can start planting the first seeds of the year.
 I can’t wait – I always get itchy to get my hands in some dirt.
+I begin to dream of being in the garden, working the soil and being in the sun.
+For now I have to content myself with starting seeds indoors.

 Part of the process is getting my hands on containers for seed starting.

-Once you start looking around, you may be surprised at how many used containers you can recycle into seedling pots.
+Once you start looking around, you may be surprised at how many used containers you can recycle into seedling germination pots.

 Get creative – the idea is to reuse and recycle!
 Why buy seedling trays if you really don’t need to?